About Cardinal Mahony

 Cardinal Mahony was ordained to the priesthood on May 1, 1962, by the Bishop Aloysius Joseph Willinger, Bishop of Monterrey-Fresno.
 He graduated from The Catholic University of America in 1964 with a master’s degree in social work.
 He was named monsignor in February 1967.
 He was appointed Titular Bishop of Tamascani and Auxiliary Bishop of Fresno January 7, 1975.
 That same year, Cardinal Mahony was appointed the first chair of the California Agricultural Labor Relations Board by Governor Jerry Brown.

-Cardinal Mahony serves on a number of committees of the United States Conference of Catholic Bishops, including those on Liturgy, Pro-Life Activities, and Migration & Refugees.
-He was a member of the Pontifical Council for Justice and Peace (1984-1989) and the Pontifical Council for the Pastoral Care of Migrants and Itinerants (1986-1991); he is presently on the Pontifical Council for Social Communications (1989-present), the Prefecture for the Economic Affairs of the Holy See (2000-present), and the Congregation for Eastern Churches (2009-present).
+Cardinal Mahony served on a number of committees of the United States Conference of Catholic Bishops, including Chairman of these Committees: Arbitration and Conciliation, Pro-Life, Domestic Affairs, International Affairs, and Migration and Refugees.
+With the Holy See, he served as a member of the Pontifical Council for Justice and Peace (1984-1989), the Pontifical Council for the Pastoral Care of Migrants and Itinerants (1986-1991), the Pontifical Council for Social Communications (1898-2010), the Council of Cardinals for the Economic and Administrative Concerns of the Holy See (1991-2010), and the Congregation for Eastern Churches (2008-2011).

 As a member of the College of Cardinals, on April 18-19, 2005, Cardinal Mahony participated in the Papal Conclave that was convened following the death of Pope John Paul II on April 2, 2005, that resulted in the election of Pope Benedict XVI.

 On February 27, 2011, Cardinal Mahony reached his mandatory retirement age and was succeeded as Archbishop of Los Angeles by Archbishop José H. Gomez.